pipelight/crocuda.nixos/README.md

 It is devided in **modules** that can be cherry picked or copy/pasted and modified at your will.

-## How are stuffs so tidy ?
+## Configuration directory architecture

-Makes heavy usage of [home-merger](https://github.com/pipelight/nixos-utils) to keep config files in separate dotfiles in their original formats, and keep a consistent file tree.
+This flake makes a heavy use of [home-merger](https://github.com/pipelight/nixos-utils) to keep config files in separate dotfiles in their original formats, and keep a consistent file tree.